Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Introduction

-Another important property of quantum states is ``separability.''
-A pure bipartite state $\phi_{AB}$ is separable if it is a tensor product state $\phi_{A}\otimes\phi_B$.
+In quantum physics, quantum state properties, such as entanglement and magic, are crucial for achieving a quantum advantage.
+This makes their testing and measurement of significant interest.
+For example, a pure bipartite state $\phi_{AB}$ is separable if it is a tensor product state $\phi_{A}\otimes\phi_B$.
 A state which is not separable is called ``entangled.''
 Entanglement plays a crucial role in quantum information processing and computation, so separability testing is a key task.
 It is well-known that the reduced state $\rho_A$ of a pure bipartite state $\phi_{AB}$ is pure, if and only if $\phi_{AB}$ is separable.
 Based on this fact, several protocols of separability testing have been proposed~\cite{Harrow13,v011a003,Beckey21,gs007, Buhrman01}.
 For example, Harrow and Montanaro gave a separability testing method using partial trace and swap tests, and also discussed the connection with the linearity testing of Boolean functions~\cite{Harrow13}.
 Pauli braiding testing and its variants, as a quantum generalization of BLR linearity testing, was proposed by Natarajan and Vidick~\cite{natarajan2017quantum,Natarajanfocs18} for robustly verifying entanglement, and plays a fundamental role in their analysis of $\text{MIP}^*=\text{RE}$~\cite{ji2022mipre}.

 The relation between separability and purity of a reduced state led to the use of entanglement entropy as a measure of entanglement in a quantum system.
 This entropy is the von Neumann entropy of the reduced state $\rho_A$ of a bipartite pure state $\rho_{AB}$.
 Entanglement entropy also provides insights into the properties of many-body systems, such as quantum phase transitions~\cite{VidalPRL03}, quantum field theory~\cite{Calabrese09}, and quantum gravity~\cite{Nishioka09}.
 Moreover, the entanglement entropy has been experimentally measured~\cite{Islam15} and has become an increasingly important tool for understanding and controlling these systems.